JuliaLang/julia/doc/src/devdocs/inference.md

 Much of the hardest work for inlining runs in `ssa_inlining_pass!`.
-However, if your question is "why didn't my function inline?" then you will most likely be interested in `isinlineable` and its primary callee, `inline_worthy`.
+However, if your question is "why didn't my function inline?" then you will most likely be interested in `inline_worthy`, which makes a decision to inline the function call or not.
-`isinlineable` handles a number of special cases (e.g., critical functions like `iterate`).
-The main decision-making happens in `inline_worthy`, which returns `true` if the function should be inlined.

 `inline_worthy` implements a cost-model, where "cheap" functions get inlined; more specifically, we inline functions if their anticipated